bids-apps/BrainSuite/README.md

 For the functional pipeline, you will need to define the TR (repetition time in seconds for the fMRI data) using ```--TR``` command.
 If this is not called, then the default value of 2 will be used.

 If you would like to **modify parameters** for the participant-level run, you can do so by modifying the parameters in a preprocspecs.json file.
-[Full instructions and details are written here](preprocspec_details.md).
+[Full instructions and details are provided here](preprocspec_details.md).

 ### QC and BrainSuite Dashboard usage ###
 Adding "QC" to the stages (```--stages QC```) generates snapshots of key stages in the participant-level workflow.
 QC is included in the participant-level workflow as a default.